FODMAPs 101: How “Healthy Eating” Can Cause Bloating

 🕒 7-8 min read

-High FODMAP foods - like onions, apples, and wheat - can trigger bloating, gas, and irregularity, even in a “clean” diet.
+• Identify high FODMAP foods: foods like onions, apples, wheat, and garlic are high FODMAP and may contribute to bloating, gas, and irregularity, even with a clean, whole-food diet.

 Who knew a “clean diet” could be so frustrating?